Uniform Null Controllability for a Degenerating Reaction-Diffusion System Approximating a Simplified Cardiac Model

-It is important to point out that realistic models describing electrical activities include a system of ODE's for computing the ionic current as a function of the transmembrane potential and a serie of additional ``gating variables'' aiming to model the ionic transfer across the cell membrane (see \cite{Hodgkin-Huxley,Keener, LuoRudy,Noble}).
+We point out that realistic models describing electrical activities in the heart also include a system of ODE's for computing the ionic current as a function of the transmembrane potential and a series of additional ``gating variables'' which aim to model the ionic transfer across the cell membrane (see \cite{Hodgkin-Huxley,Keener, LuoRudy,Noble}).